xavierboudreau/source-separation-MT2/README.md

 `/separate`
 Given a filename and model name, estimate the vocal track
 ## Training
 Uses the network design from UMX and the data from [MUSDB](https://sigsep.github.io/datasets/musdb.html) to train the model.
 I add [early stopping](https://en.wikipedia.org/wiki/Early_stopping) and record the training and validation loss for each epoch in `model_stats.csv`.
-For each epoch I sample a random sequence of 5 seconds of each track from the training and validation sets.
-The short duration makes training this model feasible on my 4GB machine.
+For each epoch I sample a random sequence of 13 seconds of each track from the training and validation sets.
+The short sample duration makes training this model feasible on my 4GB machine.

 To train run
 `> python train.py`